davidyell/CakePHP-Proffer/README.md

 The listener is separated from the thumbnail generation allowing you to hook to your own class which allows you to use your own image library if you don't want to use Imagine.

-The thumbnails are generated using the (http://imagine.readthedocs.org/en/latest/index.html)[Imagine library].
+The thumbnails are generated using the [Imagine library](http://imagine.readthedocs.org/en/latest/index.html).
 So you can use the documentation there to build your own thumbnail generating listeners.

 ##Regenerating thumbnails